University Committee Meeting Minutes 2015-04-27

 a.
 Discussion of academic calendar, ad hoc group looking at shifting 2nd semester to avoid finals/commencement overlap and to allow for early summer session.
 Probably won’t go into effect this year.

-.
+b.
+Discussion of international travel policy.
 Concern that process is not faculty driven or sufficiently transparent.
 UC will follow up on May 18 with International Division dean and chair of international travel committee.

-.
+c.
+Discussion of library consolidation efforts.
 Process perceived by library and department staffs as top-down and not transparent, leading to morale concerns.
 Mangelsdorf explained that UW has more physical libraries than any other university in the country and some spaces are underutilized.
 She added that there are no pre-determined decisions or outcomes in this process.

 16. Vice Chancellor for Finance and Administration update (Darrell Bazzell)

-.
+a.
+Bazzell updated UC on rollout of HR design.
 Concern from SMPH about whether clinical track faculty would be treated more like academic staff or like faculty.
 Bazzell has asked for policy release to be postponed.
 UC raised parallel concern with researchers on separate funding.
 Discussion of possible carve-out exception.

 b.
 Fair explained idea of restructuring various budget committees.
 Retirement and Financial Emergency have specific separate mandates, but other committees related to financial issues overlap substantially and do not necessarily have sufficient workload every year.
 Bazzell concurred with restructuring.

 i.
 Ad hoc “special topic” charge may not provide enough feedback for UC.